 - Ed Rempel Top Key Note Speaker at The Canadian Financial Summit

 I built one of the largest financial planning firms in Canada and found there was hardly any competition for my practice.
 People look at me funny when I say that, but it’s true.
-I attribute my success to focusing on financial planning, while most advisors focus on selling investments.
-People do not need an investment salesperson.
-They need someone to focus on their life and future plans.
+I attribute my success to focusing on financial planning.
+Most advisors focus on selling investments.
+You do not need an investment salesperson.
+You need someone to focus on your life and what you want from it.
 Someone to help them make smart decisions.
-My experience includes:

 - Building one of the largest financial planning practices in Canada.

-- Writing comprehensive and personal financial plans for nearly 1,000 families.
+- Writing comprehensive and personal financial plans for more than 1,000 families.

-- Helping more than 600 clients follow their financial plans.
+- Helping more than 600 clients implement and follow their financial plans.

 - Managing more than $100 million in investments.

-- Writing courses on financial planning & investing, and educating 216 financial advisors at several of the largest credit unions.
+- Writing courses on financial planning & investing, and educating 216 financial advisors at the largest credit unions.

-- Expert in some effective strategies, such as the 8-Year GIS Strategy, the Smith Manoeuvre, Lifecycle Investing (sometimes called “Smith Manoeuvre for renters” or “Smith Manoeuvre for Millennials”), the Cash Dam, and the Rempel Maximum, as well as tax strategies for self-employed and retirees.
+- Expert in several effective strategies, such as the 8-Year GIS Strategy, the Smith Manoeuvre, Lifecycle Investing (sometimes called “Smith Manoeuvre for renters” or “Smith Manoeuvre for Millennials”), the Cash Dam, and the Rempel Maximum, RRSP top-up, and tax strategies for self-employed and retirees.

 - Creator of the "8-Year GIS Strategy" and the “Rempel Maximum” strategy.